Nurture leads with email marketing using the inbound methodology.

 The tools of inbound marketing

-Inbound marketing relies on four strategic actions – attraction, conversion, closure and product satisfaction.
-The tools needed to complete these actions include blogs, social sites, content rich landing pages, surveys, calls to actions and emails.
-Prospective customers need to see your approach as relevant and helpful, not as something unwelcome and intrusive.
-When you use emails to carefully nurture leads your click-through rate will soar.
+Prospective customers need to see your approach as relevant and helpful, not as unwelcome and intrusive.
+When you carefully nurture leads with inbound marketing, your click-through rate will soar.

-Several types of emails nurture leads and generate click-throughs, such as :
+Several types of emails nurture leads and generate click-throughs.
+These include emails that:

 Create success with emails that connect

-To nurture leads invite recipients to subscribe to your blog or social media activities.
-Become as widely connected to as many prospects as possible, be visible in their daily lives and encourage them to connect with you and your brand.
+To nurture leads, invite recipients to subscribe to your blog or social media activities.
+Following this, become as widely connected to as many prospects as possible.
+Be visible in their daily lives and encourage them to connect with you and your brand.

-You've got a fantastic product, now nurture leads by sending out offers that match your prospective customer’s desires.
-Start with offers that match their expressed interests, then as they become more committed to your product, channel them with special offers or free trials.
+You've got a fantastic product, now nurture leads with email marketing by sending out offers that match your prospective customers' desires.
+Start with offers that match their expressed interests.
+As they become more committed to your product, channel them with special offers or free trials.